A Project Upland Original Film Presented by BeAlive

 “In the terrain where the Snowcock lives, if you let it fly, and you take that shot, the chances are its going to go 2000 feet down to the bottom of a canyon and you may not retrieve it.
 There is nothing ethical about shooting a bird you cannot retrieve.”

-This story is a path of discovery, challenge, and eventual success in the quest for the Holy Grail of upland birds, the Himalayan Snowcock.
+This story is a path of discovery, challenge, and eventual success in the quest for these hunters Holy Grail, the Himalayan Snowcock.

 Special thanks to the uplanders who made this film come to life: Matt Hardinge, Travis Warren (UpChukar), and Terry Owens.
 This is a film by Wil Sensig.